tourn/subcl/README.md

 		notify-send
 	random_song_count <number, count songs that are fetched for random-songs without argument, default 10>
+	play_any_on_unknown_command true (if you don't supply any valid command, i.e. subcl foo, it will be interpreted as 'subcl play-any foo' wildcard_order song,album,artist,playlist (The order in which play-any will sort items)

 Currently supported commands
 ----------------------------
-Some commands are available in a short and a long format
+Some commands are available in a short and a long format:
+	[short command] | [long command] ATTRIBUTES

 	[play] clear play queue and immediately start playing this pr | play-artist SEARCH_QUERY
 	pl | play-album SEARCH_QUERY
 	ps | play-song SEARCH_QUERY
 	pp | play-playlist SEARCH_QUERY
+	pn | play-any SEARCH_QUERY
 	r  | play-random [COUNT]

 	[queue-next] add this after the current song